K\"{a}hler compactification of $\mathbb{C}^n$ and Reeb dynamics: An alternative proof of Proposition

 When $m > k$, $\lSFT$ can be computed similarly but will be strictly larger than \eqref{eq-lSFTapp} as $r>0$.
 Finally for the case when $N\ge 2$, we can trivialize $\gamma^*\xi^{\oplus N}$ by using the following basis vectors:

 Then a similar calculation gives the same expression as \eqref{eq-lSFTapp}.

-5mm \textbf{Postscript Note:} After this paper was posted on arXiv, Prof.\ Thomas Peternell posted a preprint \cite{Pet24} about a completely different proof of Theorem \ref{thm-main1}.
-However we were recently informed by him that the argument in \cite{Pet24} is incomplete and can only deal with the case when the complex dimension of $X$ is even.
+5mm \textbf{Postscript Note:} After this paper was posted on arXiv, Prof.\ Thomas Peternell posted a preprint \cite{Pet24} about a completely different approach (though a direct computation of Chern numbers) to Theorem \ref{thm-main1}.
+In \cite{PL25}, the authors used such an approach to give a proof of Theorem \ref{thm-main1} when the dimension $n\not\equiv 3 \; (\mathrm{mod}\; 4)$.

 \Addresses